cshuptrine/nyckle-website-new/_posts/2023-05-01-reverse-engineering-the-class-list-for-google-cloud-vision-api.md

 date: 2023-04-30
 author: george
 stage: false
-seo_title: What's the Class List for Google Cloud Vision API?
 summary: "Google's pre-trained computer vision model, Cloud Vision API, tags images with labels based on image contents.
 However, Google hasn't published the complete list of class labels.
 In this post, we try to reverse-engineer this list. "
-seo_description: Google provides a pre-trained computer vision model that tags images with labels based on image contents.
+description: Google provides a pre-trained computer vision model that tags images with labels based on image contents.
 In this post, we try to reverse-engineer the labels list.
-og_image: /blog/images/google-cloud-vision-api-burger.jpg
+image: /blog/images/google-cloud-vision-api-burger.webp
 ---
 ## What is Google Cloud Vision API?